 Before smartphones took control of our lives, leaving your work at the office was the standard, and taking work home with you required additional effort and planning.
 Nowadays, we have access to our work email sitting in our pockets, so we’re still psychologically and physically connected.

 After work hours, limit the time you spend checking your email or doing anything work-related.
-If that requires locking your smartphone away in a drawer so you’re not tempted to respond to emails, go ahead and lock that bad boy away.
+If that requires locking your smartphone away in a drawer so you’re not tempted to respond to emails, go ahead.
 Whatever it is, it can wait until tomorrow.